kubedb/docs/docs/guides/postgres/failure-and-disaster-recovery/failure_and_disaster_recovery.md

 ```
 ### Step 2: Simulating a Failover

+Before simulating failover, let's discuss how we handle these failover scenarios in KubeDB-managed Postgresql.
+We use sidecar container with all db pods, and inside that sidecar container, we use [raft](https://raft.github.io/)
+protocol to detect the viable primary of the postgresql cluster.
+Raft will choose a db pod as a leader of the postgresql cluster, we will
+check if that pod can really run as a leader.
+If everything is good with that chosen pod, we will run it as primary.
+This whole process of failover
+generally takes less than 10 seconds to complete.
+So you can expect very rapid failover to ensure high availability of your postgresql cluster.

 Now current running primary is `pg-ha-demo-0`.
-Lets open another terminal and run the command below.
+Let's open another terminal and run the command below.

 ```shell